MM2-0/Kvaesitso/docs/docs/developer-guide/integrations/icon-packs.md

 </adaptive-icon>
 ```

-Notice how each of the three clock hand layers is wrapped in a `RotateDrawable` and how there are
+Pay attention to how each of the three clock hand layers is wrapped in a `RotateDrawable` and how there are
 very
 specific values set for `android:fromDegrees` and `android:toDegrees`.
 This is required for
 launchers